peopledoc/perfo/README.md

 * `async delItem(key)`: remove an item from the store
 * `async keys(path = '')`: list all keys in the store in a given path

+> *Note: using cache vs. store?*
+>
+> When requesting data from a remote CI provider API, you should use the cache
+> for resources that change over time (eg. project list, project builds) and
+> the store for resources that do not change (eg. payload for a specific build
+> artifact).

 **`logger`: very simple logging facility**

 Has the following methods: